Find flights

 Top tips for flying with Cathay Pacific

-• If you’re looking for the cheapest Cathay Pacific tickets, then try to fly from Dubai, where flights have been cheapest lately.
-The cheapest route from here available recently is to Manila, and costs £316.
+• If you’re looking for the cheapest Cathay Pacific tickets, then try to fly from Manila, where flights have been cheapest lately.
+The cheapest route from here available recently is to Incheon Intl Airport, and costs £137.

 Cathay Pacific customer reviews